 \begin{theorem}[Decidability of $\Vdash_{K[0,1]_\Pi}$] For any $\Gamma \cup \{\varphi\}\subseteq_{\omega}Fm$, the problem of determining whether or not

-is decidable. \end{theorem} In particular, the set of theorems of $\Vdash_{K[0,1]_\Pi}$ is decidable too.
+is decidable \end{theorem} In particular, the set of theorems of $\Vdash_{K[0,1]_\Pi}$ is decidable too.

-We will see that, in fact, there is a second problem with turns to be much related to the above one.
+We will see that, in fact, there is a second problem which turns to be strongly related to the above one.
 Namely, whether the logics $\Vdash_{K[0,1]_\Pi}$ and $\Vdash_{K\Pi}$ coincide.
-The second main result we present answers again positively this question.
-We refer to it by \textit{standard completeness of (local) modal Product logic}, following the terminology of the propositional standard completeness.
+The second main result we present in this paper answers again positively this question.
+We refer to it by \textit{standard completeness of (local) modal product logic}, following the terminology of the propositional standard completeness.

 \begin{theorem}[Standard Completeness of $\Vdash_{K\Pi}$] For any $\Gamma \cup \{\varphi\}\subseteq_{\omega}Fm$,

 \end{theorem} In particular, we get that their sets of theorems also coincide.
 Of course, from the two previous theorems, we also get that the logic $\Vdash_{K\Pi}$ is decidable.